Diversity & InclusionPDF

 Since 2002, Plunkett Cooney has focused on diversity as both a moral and business imperative for our law firm.
-Through the efforts of our Diversity Committee and, more recently, our Director of Diversity & Inclusion, the firm has made tremendous strides, but there remains much to do.
+Through the efforts of our Diversity & Inclusion Committee and, more recently, our Director of Diversity & Inclusion, the firm has made tremendous strides, but there remains much to do.
 The information below is provided to give you a sense of our focus and mission in this important aspect of our business.

 A major focus of Plunkett Cooney’s ongoing diversity initiative is to increase the pool of diversity candidates being considered for employment.
 Competition for the best and brightest law schools students has never been fiercer, so the firm has focused its recruiting efforts on law schools and bar organizations with significant minority populations.

-Through the efforts of its Diversity and Hiring committees, Plunkett Cooney has experienced a dramatic increase in the number of diversity candidates it has interviewed for both summer associate and associate attorney positions.
+Through the efforts of its Diversity & Inclusion and Hiring committees, Plunkett Cooney has experienced a dramatic increase in the number of diversity candidates it has interviewed for both summer associate and associate attorney positions.
 For example, in the first year of the firm’s enhanced recruiting program, the diversity pool of summer associate candidates was six percent.
-That statistic doubled the following year and nearly doubled again in the third year to 21 percent.
+That statistic doubled the following year and nearly doubled again in the third year to 21%.
 Of the 28 law school students interviewed for summer associate positions in the program’s third year, 11 (or 39%) were candidates from diverse backgrounds.

 As a result of these ongoing efforts, the firm routinely hires summer associates, laterals and support staff from a pool of candidates that is much more representative of the community in general.
 People of varying backgrounds are regularly joining the firm, bringing with them unique backgrounds, different perspectives and an infusion of new spirit.